Virtual Mentoring FAQs:

 MentorcliQ is virtual by design and offers all of these features – reach out to your client partner or contact us to learn more.

-Harvard Business Review conducted a study with The Society of Human Resource Management (SHRM) and found that virtual mentoring encourages people to connect with experts across multiple domains, which ultimately helped people broaden their network, become more innovative, and feel more connected to their organization.
+Harvard Business Review conducted a study with The Society of Human Resource Management (SHRM) and found that virtual mentoring encourages people to connect with experts across multiple domains, which ultimately helps people broaden their network, become more innovative, and feel more connected to their organization.

 What’s different about virtual mentoring?